India Association of Tallahassee

 ARTICLE V - EXECUTIVE COMMITTEE

-The day-to-day activities of the Association shall be conducted by an Executive Committee consisting of the following:
+The day-to-day activities of the Association shall be conducted by an Executive

 1. President